Many families are feeling pressure as prices continue to rise and popular products disappear unexpectedly from the shelves.

 Related Read: How To Reduce Shrinkage: 5 Expert Tips for Grocery Stores

-7. Customers
+6. Customers

-The customer is the final and, at least on the surface, the least complicated aspect of the supply chain.
+The customer is the final and, at least on the surface, least complicated aspect of the supply chain.
 A product finishes its journey at the checkout aisle.

 For example, demand for organic products or eco-friendly packaging may suddenly put a strain on farmers or manufacturers that previously did much less business and can’t keep up.
 This can lead to product shortages or new competitors springing up.